Flights to Grenada

 Visitors can fly with the following airlines:

-We used to find it quite convenient to fly out of Toronto on American Airlines, but you need to change planes in Miami and book an overnight stay.
+We used to find it quite convenient to fly out of Toronto on American Airlines, but you now need to change planes in Miami and book an overnight stay.
 This could be a fun night in Miami, though!

 Condor flies directly to Grenada weekly from Frankfurt. www.condor.com